primozH/studis-server/db/DOCUMENTATION.md

 FOR APPLICATION DEVELOPMENT.
 IT MIGHT NOT REPRESENT CURRENT SCHEME**

 ## Database creation and test data
+1. Open folder `init`.
-1. Create database and needed tables with `studis.sql`
+2. Create database and needed tables with `studis.sql`
-2. Populate newly created database with test data `populate-db.sql`
+3. Populate newly created database with test data `populate-db.sql`